mavryk-network/mavryk-protocol/etherlink/scripts/docker-compose/README.md

 export SNAPSHOT_URL=""
 ```

-Then when the variables are defined, or default value is valid you can initialise the octez node with:
+Then when the variables are defined, or default value is valid you can initialise the mavkit node with:
 ```
-./init.sh init_octez_node
+./init.sh init_mavkit_node
 ```
-This initialise the octez-node configuration, download the snapshot
+This initialise the mavkit-node configuration, download the snapshot
 and import it.

-If you need the tezos contracts to be deployed, you can run the command:
+If you need the mavryk contracts to be deployed, you can run the command:
 ```
 ./init.sh originate_contracts
 ```